ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 1. Identify components of a large monolith application, which can be separated into their own micro-service, containerized and deployed to Kubernetes.
 2. Containerize the entire application and deploy it on a Kubernetes cluster.

-In this tutorial, you will exercise the latter option using a popular Java e-commerce application **JPetStore**.
-After moving it to Kubernetes, you will extend it by using IBM Cloud services.
+In this tutorial, you will review the high-level steps you would need to go through to move an application to Kubernetes.
+It provides general guidance on what to look for.

 ## Objectives